-JULY AT THE MULTIPLEX[©]
+JUNE AT THE MULTIPLEX®

 The days had been extremely hot.
 It had been hotter than normal.
 In addition, the moisture coming up from the gulf had increased the humidity to almost unbearable levels.
-It was under these circumstances that Tommy decided to go see a movie.
+It was under these circumstances that Tammy decided to go see a movie.
 The theater would at least be air conditioned and would provide some welcome relief from the weather.

-Tommy looked in the movie section of the newspaper to see what movies were being screened in his area.
-He saw that the highly anticipated movie "The Governator" was being shown at the nearby Royal 16 Theater complex in the Eastfield Mall.
+Tammy looked in the movie section of the newspaper to see what movies were being screened in her area.
+She saw that the highly anticipated movie "The Governator" was being shown at the nearby Royal 18 Theater complex in the Eastfield Mall.
 The newspaper advertisement indicated that the movie was scheduled to begin in 30 minutes, at 1:00 pm.

-Tommy got his wallet and car keys, jumped into his car, and sped off to the mall.
-Since he always had difficulty finding a seat in the dark, one thing Tommy did not want was to be late for the beginning of the movie.
-Once the lights were out, he could barely see where he was going.
+Tammy got her wallet and car keys, jumped into her car, and sped off to the mall.
+Since she always had difficulty finding a seat in the dark, one thing Tammy did not want was to be late for the beginning of the movie.
+Once the lights were out, she could barely see where she was going.

-Tommy made it to the Royal Theater in 15 minutes.
-While at the ticket window to purchase his ticket, Tommy asked the cashier when the movie was scheduled to begin.
-The cashier told him that the movie would begin in 15 minutes, at 1:00 pm, the time posted on the marquee.
+Tammy made it to the Royal Theater in 15 minutes.
+While at the ticket window to purchase her ticket, Tammy asked the cashier when the movie was scheduled to begin.
+The cashier told her that the movie would begin in 15 minutes, at 1:00 pm, the time posted on the marquee.

-Tommy asked what was the cost of an admission ticket to see "The Governator."
+Tammy asked what was the cost of an admission ticket to see "The Governator."
 The clerk replied, "nine dollars."
-Tommy exclaimed, "Nine dollars, why so expensive?
+Tammy exclaimed, "Nine dollars, why so expensive?
 Don't you give any discount for an early movie?"
 The cashier replied that because this was a long awaited "blockbuster movie" the theater owner was not reducing the price for early afternoon showings.
-Tommy reluctantly paid the nine dollars and was given a ticket of admission that stated the movie would begin at 1 pm.
+Tammy reluctantly paid the nine dollars and was given a ticket of admission that stated the movie would begin at 1 pm.
 The ticket contained no other relevant statements.

-Tommy was not a regular moviegoer.
-He had not been to the movies for several years because he was too busy.
-He was a business major at the local university and worked about 20 hours a week.
-Attending classes, studying, and working left him very little time for entertainment.
+Tammy was not a regular moviegoer.
+She had not been to the movies for several years because she was too busy.
+She was a business major at the local university and worked about 20 hours a week.
+Attending classes, studying, and working left her very little time for entertainment.

-Having already parted with nine hard earned dollars, Tommy reluctantly decided to stop at the refreshment counter.
-The line was long, but Tommy got in line anyway.
-After spending another nine dollars for a large tub of buttered popcorn, a large iced soda, and a super-sized candy bar, Tommy hurried off in the direction of the sixteen movie viewing rooms in search of the one showing "The Governator."
+Having already parted with nine hard earned dollars, Tammy reluctantly decided to stop at the refreshment counter.
+The line was long, but Tammy got in line anyway.
+After spending another nine dollars for a large tub of buttered popcorn, a large iced soda, and a super-sized candy bar, Tammy hurried off in the direction of the sixteen movie viewing rooms in search of the one showing "The Governator."

-Tommy found the right theatre room at 12:58 p.m.
-He walked down the aisle, found a suitable row, and headed for a selected seat.
-Tommy softly exclaimed, "Pardon me, excuse me, pardon me," as he squeezed and climbed past other moviegoers to finally get to his seat.
-Tommy settled into his seat as best he could (with a little less popcorn and soda, but still clutching his candy bar).
-He let out a big sigh of relief.
+Tammy found the right theatre room at 12:58 p.m.
+She walked down the aisle, found a suitable row, and headed for a selected seat.
+Tammy softly exclaimed, "Pardon me, excuse me, pardon me," as he squeezed and climbed past other moviegoers to finally get to her seat.
+Tammy settled into her seat as best she could (with a little less popcorn and soda, but still clutching her candy bar).
+She let out a big sigh of relief.
 He was seated with 10 seconds to spare.
-The lights began to dim, and then Tommy uttered "... what the (expletive deleted) was this?
+The lights began to dim, and then Tammy uttered "... what the (expletive deleted) was this?
 A commercial!"
-Tommy was outraged.
-He had paid eighteen dollars to watch commercials?
-All that hurrying, all that worrying, all that anxiety to find his seat before the movie would begin.
+Tammy was outraged.
+She had paid eighteen dollars to watch commercials?
+All that hurrying, all that worrying, all that anxiety to find her seat before the movie would begin.
 All that, just to see commercials!